 1932 - A glorious view west on 7th with the street decorated for the Olympics.
 The card is in the collection of Michelle Gerdes.
 Thanks, Michelle!

-1930s - A wonderful Broadway postcard in the Theatres collection of Gerald DeLuca on Photobucket.
+1930s - A wonderful postcard from the Gerald A. DeLuca collection appearing on Photobucket.
 Looking north, you can see the Palace Theatre up the street.

 1935 - We're looking west on 7th at the side entrance.
 The photo is one of a set of five Dick Whittington Studio photos in the USC Digital Library collection featuring hordes of May Co. shoppers.
 The film this week is "China Seas."
 The Warner is down a block at 7th & Hill.

 also from 1935: looking east on 7th from Hill - USC Digital Library

 1937 - A Herman Schultheis photo in the Los Angeles Public Library collection gives us a view looking north with the State running "Double Wedding" (an October release) and "45 Fathers."
 Check out the theatre's new marquee.
 Also note the marquee on the extreme left, to the south of the office building entrance, still saying "Cafeteria."

 c.1937 - Christmas crowds at 7th & Broadway in a Los Angeles Public Library collection photo by Herman Schultheis.

 1937 - A view south with the State running "The Bride Wore Red."
 It's a Herman Schultheis photo in the Los Angeles Public Library collection.
 Note the great neon curlicues on the building.

 1938 - Frasher Foto Card looking up 7th, with the Warner in the distance.
 It's on the Online Archive of California site from the collection of the Pomona Public Library.

 1938 - A photo from the Los Angeles Public Library with the State running "Happy Landing" with Don Ameche.
 They also have a somewhat cropped version in the collection.

 1939 - A look east on 7th St. toward Broadway.
 Thanks to Ken McIntyre for finding this one.
 Note the zig-zag neon on the facade.

 also from 1939: looking north from 8th & Broadway - USC Digital Library